nfrechette/acl-ue4-plugin/Docs/cmu_performance.md

 The *ACL Plugin* uses the default settings with an error threshold of **0.01cm** while *UE4* uses the *Automatic Compression* with an error threshold (master tolerance) of **0.1 cm**.
 Both error thresholds used are suitable for production use.
 The **99th** percentile and the number of samples below the ACL error threshold are calculated by measuring the error with ACL on every bone at every sample.

-*ACL* and *UE4* both use separate methods to measure the error and both values are shown for transparency.
+*ACL* and *UE* both use separate methods to measure the error and both values are shown for transparency.